lukemperez/lmp-hugo/content/notes/virtual-apsa-sessions.md

 ---
 date: "2012-08-31T23:31:00-05:00"
-draft: true
+draft:
 title: "Virtual APSA Sessions"
 tags: ["APSA","Conferences"]
 ---

 ## Concept

 In light of Hurricane Isaac, the American Political Science Association [cancelled](http://www.apsanet.org/content_82576.cfm?navID=988) its annual meeting scheduled to be held in New Orleans, LA.
 But with all these conference papers dressed up with nowhere to go, a small collection of faculty, graduate students, publishers, and the APSA decided to post our papers and give our presentations anyway.
 What follows is the Virtual Program for \#virtualAPSA2012

 A shameless credit claiming here, [my tweet may have been the first to start it all](https://twitter.com/lukemperez/status/240459967788896256).
 I post here for my own recollection later than anything else.

 ## The Twitter Feed:

 The real-time twitter feed for the hash tag \#virtualAPSA2012 [can be found here](https://twitter.com/#!/search/%23virtualAPSA2012)